-- 17 Domestic resource mobilization and effective use is the crux of our common pursuit of sustainable development.
+17. Domestic resource mobilization and effective use is the crux an important component of our common pursuit of sustainable development.
 We remain committed to strengthen the mobilization and effective use of domestic resources in support of national sustainable development strategies.
-Domestic public finance is necessary to provide public goods and promote equity.
-Sound economic policies, including counter-cyclical fiscal policies, democratic institutions responsive to the needs of the people, and sustainable infrastructure are the basis of equitable growth, poverty eradication and employment creation. - 18 We recognize that domestic resources are first and foremost generated by sustained economic growth.
-Effective fiscal policy depends on good governance at all levels and an enabling domestic environment.
+Domestic public finance, which is an important part of domestic resource mobilization, is necessary to provide public goods and promote equity.
+Sound economic policies, including counter-cyclical fiscal policies, democratic institutions responsive to the needs of the people, and sustainable infrastructure are the basis of equitable growth, poverty eradication and employment creation.
+A strong developmental state which is required to implement development policies and obtain successful development outcomes in turn requires the generation of adequate domestic public finances.

+- 18. We recognize that domestic resources are first and foremost generated by sustained economic growth.
+Effective fiscal policy depends on good governance at all levels and an enabling domestic environment, and supported by an enabling international economic environment.
 In this regard, we agree to strengthen our domestic governance and institutions, and to further combat corruption at all levels.
-We also agree to incorporate sustainable development, and promote equity, including gender equality, as an objective in all tax and revenue policies, including incentives we give to domestic and foreign investors, and tax treaties and agreements. - 19 While many countries have made considerable progress in strengthening fiscal management since the Monterrey Consensus, we recognize that significant additional public resources will be necessary to realize sustainable development and achieve the SDGs.
+We also agree to incorporate sustainable development, and promote equity, including pro-poor policies and gender equality , as an objective in all tax and revenue policies, including incentives we give to domestic and foreign investors, and tax treaties and agreements. - 19.
+While many countries have made considerable progress in strengthening fiscal management since the Monterrey Consensus, we recognize that significant additional public resources will be necessary to realize sustainable development and achieve the SDGs.
 Towards that end we are committed to bolstering government revenues as needed while improving the efficiency of our expenditures.
 Countries with government revenue below 20 per cent of GDP agree to progressively increase tax revenues, with the aim of halving the gap towards 20 per cent by 2025, and countries with government revenue above 20 per cent of GDP agree to raise tax revenues as appropriate.
-Globally, we commit to support countries that need assistance, including through substantially increasing ODA and technical assistance for tax and fiscal management capacity, particularly to LDCs. - 20 To this end, and while recognizing that optimal tax policy is necessarily reflective of a country's economic and social situation, we will work to improve the fairness and effectiveness of our tax systems.
-Our efforts will include broadening the tax base and continuing efforts to integrate the informal sector into the formal economy as appropriate and in line with country circumstances, while ensuring progressive tax systems.
-We further agree to strengthen our tax administrations, including through training, digitalization and increasing efficiencies. - 21 We agree to strengthen national regulation and international cooperation to combat illicit financial flows (IFF), tax evasion and corruption, with the aim to substantially reduce such flows over the next 15 years, and agree to work to progressively reduce opportunities for tax evasion, as well as tax avoidance.
-We will increase transparency, including by ensuring that all payments to governments from large companies are fully transparent. - 22 The full and equal participation of women in the formal labour market would significantly increase not just opportunities for women, but their contributions to domestic revenue and economic growth.
-Countries should promote social infrastructure and policies that enable women's full participation in the economy and in the labour force.
+We encourage countries, especially those where government revenue is below 20 per cent of GDP, to progressively increase their tax revenues and their overall government revenues.
+Progressivity in tax systems and increased developing country space to tax at the source of income for enterprises operating in more than one tax jurisdiction are critical in making sure that public sector resources increase along with the increase in the size of the domestic economy.
+Globally, we commit to support countries that need assistance, including through substantially increasing ODA and technical assistance for tax and fiscal management capacity, particularly to LDCs.
+To obtain effective results, we also commit to assist these countries, on their request, to collect on tax debt and to have timely access to information on the assets of their tax payers in the developed countries, especially those that are financial centres.